Adding an Investment Card

 To add an investment card:

-1. Use the Search icon, enter Investments, and select the related link.
+Use the icon, enter Investments, and select the related link.